privacysandbox/protected-auction-services-docs/inference-explainers/inference_api.md

 The maximum size for a single ML model is 2GB.

-## Model management
+## Model Management

 ML models used by the inference service are fetched periodically from a linked cloud storage (e.g., [Google Cloud Storage buckets][2], [Amazon S3 buckets][3]) and made available for serving.
 Each model is uniquely identified by its path within the cloud storage.

+### Model Loading

 To determine the models to load, the inference service looks for a JSON model configuration file stored in the same bucket as the models.
 Ad techs are responsible for maintaining and updating this model configuration file.
 The path to the configuration file is exposed as a Terraform parameter.
 The B&A service periodically checks the specified configuration file (at intervals configurable by ad techs) for any changes and triggers the loading of new models into the inference service sidecar’s memory as needed.

 Ad techs can implement model versioning by structuring model storage paths to include version identifiers.
 For example, storing models under the directories such as “pcvr_v1/” and “pcvr_v2/” distinguishes between the two versions.